dunstontc/projectile.nvim/readme.md

     - Append todos to the quickfix or location list **(WIP)**
     - Syntax highlighting & filetype detection for `todo.txt` files
   - Sweet sweet Denite sources:
-    - `projectile` - A source for projectile projects.
+    - `projectile` - A source for projectile projects
-    - `bookmark` - A source for projectile bookmarks.
+    - `bookmark` - A source for projectile bookmarks
-    - `todo` - A source for finding TODOs, FIXMEs, ANYTHINGs.
+    - `todo` - A source for finding TODOs, FIXMEs, ANYTHINGs
-    - `sauce` - A source for Denite sources.
+    - `sauce` - A source for Denite sources

 ## Requirements ##